Except they don’t. But this is what smokers often say.

 Gentle reader, please contemplate this picture:

 Do you think these people, whoever they were, enjoyed smoking cigarettes with their wine?
 Doubtless they thought they did, but the reality is that, like all smokers in this situation, they weren’t really enjoying their drinks.
 What were they doing then?
-They were trying to keep at bay the constant anxiety and discomfort from which they were suffering—caused by the smoking itself—by sucking as much nicotine-laden tobacco fumes into their lungs as they could while they were drinking wine with their companions.
-They were in the same situation as the diners described in my post, ‘Why do smokers smoke?‘
+They were trying to keep at bay the constant mild anxiety and discomfort they were suffering, caused by the smoking itself, by sucking as much nicotine-laden tobacco fumes into their lungs as they could, while drinking wine with their companions.
+They were in the same situation as the diners described in my post, ‘Why do smokers smoke?

 Smokers are thus in an unfortunate position, and it’s not just when having a drink with friends.
 They can’t really enjoy anything in life as much as non-smokers, other things being equal.